 Taking codeine for a prolonged period of time can lead to physical and psychological dependence, making it difficult to quit without intense cravings or uncomfortable withdrawal symptoms.
 It’s important that anyone considering ending their use discuss the safest path with medical professionals who understand all aspects of substance misuse.

 At Agape Detox Center in Port St. Lucie, FL, we recognize codeine as being a gateway drug to other far more powerful opioids.
 Whether you’ve been abusing your own codeine prescription or purchasing codeine illegally from others, we can help.
 At our codeine detox center, you’ll have access to a diverse range of treatment types.
-We offer weaning programs, withdrawal medications, and other targeted interventions.
-Known for our comprehensive, whole-health approach to addiction treatment, we’re committed to helping people safely, comfortably, and successfully complete codeine detox.
+These codeine addiction treatment approaches include weaning programs, withdrawal medications, and other targeted interventions.
+Known for our comprehensive, whole-health approach to addiction treatment, Agape Detox Center is committed to helping people safely and comfortably complete codeine detox.

 Across all prescription opioid medications, codeine is considered somewhat mild.
 When opioid analgesics are believed to be the best choice for pain management, codeine is considered to have the lowest risk for both side effects and addiction.
 Currently classed as a Schedule V narcotic, codeine is known to be habit-forming, but far less so than stronger alternatives such as oxycodone, hydromorphone, or morphine.